 By John M. Malecky

-John M. Malecky is a 31-year veteran of the Bayonne (NJ) Fire Department and battalion chief with Battalion 2.
+John M. Malecky is a 32-year veteran of the Bayonne (NJ) Fire Department and a battalion chief (retired) with Battalion 2.
 He joined the department in 1970 and was named a lieutenant in 1987, a captain in 1994, and a battalion chief in 2000.
-He is author of the Apparatus Deliveries feature in Fire Engineering.
+He is author of Apparatus Deliveries in Fire Engineering.